£8.99

 What were the main obstacles to reform?

-Why was the hierarchical society of the Old Regime so hard to change?
+Why was the hierarchical society of the Old Regime so

 How did the political culture enforce the social structure?